symfony/symfony-docs/service_container/alias_private.rst

             ->setAlias('app.mailer', 'App\Mail\PhpMailer')

             // this outputs the following generic deprecation message:
-            // Since acme/package 1.2: The "app.mailer" service is deprecated.
+            // Since acme/package 1.2: The "app.mailer" service alias is deprecated.
 You should stop using it, as it will be removed in the future
             ->setDeprecated('acme/package', '1.2')

-            // you can also define a custom deprecation message (%sevice_id%/%alias_id% placeholder is available) ->setDeprecated(
+            // you can also define a custom deprecation message (%alias_id% placeholder is available) ->setDeprecated(
                 'acme/package',
                 '1.2',